• Skip to primary navigation

 Thaw at room temp before serving.

-Peanut Butter AND Chocolate Variation: Also check out this Chocolate Star Cookie recipe, it is a similar old fashioned cookie that you will love!
+Peanut Butter AND Chocolate Variation: Also check out this Chocolate Star Cookie recipe, it is a similar old fashioned cookie that you will love!ย

-Did you try this recipe?
-Connect with me & let me know how it turned out by commenting below!
+Did you make this recipe?Connect with me and let me know by commenting below!

 Jump to Comments